Wild Planet Trust: Strategic Aims

-Read the full Strategic Plan here.

 Education

 Wild Planet Trust jointly developed the MSc/PgDip in Zoo Conservation with the University of Plymouth in 2004, with the aim of helping students to develop the understanding and skills required for a career in zoos and wildlife conservation.
 The trust also works closely with South Devon College in Paignton on their FdSC Animal Science and BSc Applied Animal Science programmes with their own classroom in the Education Centre at Paignton Zoo.

 Wild Planet Trust also encourages and supports student research projects across its sites, and provides annual placement opportunities for students.